jamieroche1987/sighthound-meet-website/README.md

   * Used for the social media links in the footer of each page
   * Used for the header on each page
   * Used on the thank you message on the thank you page
-  * Used on the form
+  * Used on the form page
   * Used on the reasons section header and sub headings
 * CHROME Developer tools
   * For checking compatibilty, troubleshooting and editing code